Acuity Research & Practice Ltd is committed to protecting your privacy.

 The Client data including personal data and/or personal customer data will be transferred to and from Acuity by secure means as appropriate for the type and sensitivity of the data.

 Acuity will take reasonable steps as appropriate for the type and sensitivity of the data to keep the data secure and will ensure confidentiality for all employees, temporary workers, agency staff, sub-contractors working on this project.

 Acuity will take appropriate technical, operational and security measures against unauthorised or unlawful processing of personal data and against accidental loss or destruction of, or damage to, personal data.

 Acuity uses its own in-house research applications and databases for our Computer Assisted Telephone Interviews (CATI), survey data collection and online dashboard reporting.
-These applications sit on Acuity owned servers, which are hosted by Fasthosts in their highly secure state of the art datacentre in Gloucester.
+These applications sit on Acuity’s Microsoft Azure SQL databases which are cloud based, but the physical infrastructure supporting them is located in the UK South Microsoft datacenter.
+Microsoft operates its datacenters in a way that strictly controls physical access to the areas where our data is stored.
 The applications are written in Microsoft SQL, ASP and dot.net and the data is protected by layers of application level and operating system security.
 Access to the servers is carefully restricted and individual logins and passwords are used to ensure that users are only given access to their own data.
-Data files are stored in Box.com, a content management platform fully compliant with the Data Protection Legislation.
+Data files are stored in Microsoft 365, a content management platform fully compliant with the Data Protection Legislation.
 Data files containing client’s personal and sensitive data are stored in a distinct area of the file system to which access is restricted.
 Acuity reviews its data storage and security on an annual basis.